 "Doesn't everyone want Star Citizen to be great?
 Even if you don't like certain people, respect what is trying to be accomplished here," says Rathbun.
 "This is a new approach in the industry, so I'm not sure if the change is scaring folks or if they just don't like space games.
 For a lot of people this is at the very least a positive step in the right direction for games and how they should be made.
 If nothing else, I mean, did they not see the alpha 3.0 demo like I did?
 Did their jaw not drop at the possibilities?
 C'mon!"

-The average Star Citizen fan is more self-aware than their reputation might suggest, but they still carry resentment towards the game's critics. about the Kotaku report on the subreddit, you’ll find some surprisingly nuanced discussion.
+The average Star Citizen fan is more self-aware than their reputation might suggest, but they still carry resentment towards the game's critics.
+If you look at the comments about the Kotaku report on the subreddit, you’ll find some surprisingly nuanced discussion.

 "I thought it was an excellent article.
 I thought it covered the issues and the timeline very well.
 I’m an original Kickstarter backer," reads the highest-rated reply by user Eloquent_Cantalope.
 Of course you can also find fanboyism if you look for it, but that’s not necessarily the norm.